 TABLE 7 - Signals Control Connections

 Signal Description

 CA 24VAC common (ground)

 RA 24VAC hot

-0 O Cooling mode (reversing valve)
+O Cooling mode (reversing valve)

-Y1A Compressor ON
+Y1A

-reversing W/WH-90/100-HAC/HACW models only
+reversing reversing W/WH-100-HAC/HACW models only

 The following tables show typical settings for the aquastats.
 Stage 1 (the compressor) will activate when the tank temperature falls to the activation point, and remain on until the tank temperature rises to the setpoint.